 If you just write down the value and the feature name, you are taking your subscribers for granted.
-Yes, they are using your product, and you have received good feedback.
-But that doesn’t mean you will skip talking it.
-COMMUNICATE clearly to avoid confusion, and get better conversions and a high return on investment.
+Yes, they are using your platform, and you have received good feedback.
+But that doesn’t mean you will tend to skip talking actions about it.
+COMMUNICATE clearly to avoid confusion, personalize conversation, and get better conversions and a high return on investment.

 9. Redirect Subscribers to Website: Skip THIS